Validate Your Markdown Files

 For most cases, you may want to prohibit using certain html tags in markdown, so we built a built-in html tag rule for you.

-To define a HTML tag rule, simply create a md.style
+To define a HTML tag rule, simply create a md.style with following content:

 {